gjanders/decrypt2/README.md

 - Pass the output of `hex` to `emit` with the argument `'decrypted'`, creating a `decrypted` field

 ## Functions
-`btoa()`
+### `btoa()`
-Encodes input to a Base64 string.
+- Encodes input to a Base64 string.

 `b64(), atob()`
-Decodes a Base64 encoded string.
+- Decodes a Base64 encoded string.

 `b32()`
-Decodes a Base32 encoded string.
+- Decodes a Base32 encoded string.

 `b58()`
-Decodes a Base58 encoded string.
+- Decodes a Base58 encoded string.

 `rotx(count)`
-Implements Caesarian shift.
+- Implements Caesarian shift.
 The count argument specifies the amount to shift and must be an integer.

 `rol(count)`
-Implements rotate-on-left to each character within the string using an 8 bit boundary.
+- Implements rotate-on-left to each character within the string using an 8 bit boundary.
 The count argument specifies the amount to rotate and must be an integer.

 `ror(count)`
-Implements rotate-on-right to each character within the string using an 8 bit boundary.
-The count argument specifies the amount to rotate and must be an integer.
+- Implements rotate-on-right to each character within the string using an 8 bit boundary.
+- The count argument specifies the amount to rotate and must be an integer.

 `xor(key)`
-Implements basic XOR cipher against the field with the supplied key.
-The key can be provided as a string or integer.
+- Implements basic XOR cipher against the field with the supplied key.
+- The key can be provided as a string or integer.

 `rc4('key')`
-Implements the RC4 cipher against the field with the supplied key.
-The key provided must be a string.
+- Implements the RC4 cipher against the field with the supplied key.
+- The key provided must be a string.

 `hex()`
-Transforms input into its hexadecimal representation.
+- Transforms input into its hexadecimal representation.

 `unhex()`
-Transforms hexadecimal input into its byte form.
+- Transforms hexadecimal input into its byte form.

 `save('name')`
-Saves the current state to memory as name.
+- Saves the current state to memory as name.

 `load('name')`
-Recalls the previously saved state name from memory.
+- Recalls the previously saved state name from memory.

 `ascii()`
-Transforms input into ASCII output.
+- Transforms input into ASCII output.
 Non-printable characters will be replaced with a period.

 `emit('name')`
-Outputs the current state as UTF-8 to the field name.
+- Outputs the current state as UTF-8 to the field name.

 `substr(offset, count)`
-Returns a substring of the input, starting at the index offset with the number of characters count.
-Set the count to `'null'` to return from the start offset to the end of the input.
+- Returns a substring of the input, starting at the index offset with the number of characters count.
+- Set the count to `'null'` to return from the start offset to the end of the input.

 `slice(start, end)`
-Returns a slice of the input, starting at start offset to the end offset.
-Set the end to `'null'` to go to the end of the input.
+- Returns a slice of the input, starting at start offset to the end offset.
+- Set the end to `'null'` to go to the end of the input.

 `decode('codec')`
-Returns a decoded version of the input based on the codec, python codec list is available on https://docs.python.org/3/library/codecs.html#standard-encodings
+- Returns a decoded version of the input based on the codec.
+- Python codec list is available on https://docs.python.org/3/library/codecs.html#standard-encodings

 `escape`
-Returns a string where control characters, \, and non-ASCII characters are backslash escaped (e.g. `\x0a`, `\\`, `\x80`).
+- Returns a string where control characters, \, and non-ASCII characters are backslash escaped (e.g. `\x0a`, `\\`, `\x80`).

 `unescape`
-Returns a string run through python unicode_escape (i.e. return the unicode point(s)).
+- Returns a string run through python unicode_escape (i.e. return the unicode point(s)).
 Reverses `escape`.
-Also unescapes Unicode codepoints (`\uxxxx` or `\Uxxxxxxxx`), which `escape` does not produce.
+- Also unescapes Unicode codepoints (`\uxxxx` or `\Uxxxxxxxx`), which `escape` does not produce.

 `htmlescape`
-Returns a string with `&`, `<`, and `>` XML escaped like `&amp;`.
+- Returns a string with `&`, `<`, and `>` XML escaped like `&amp;`.

 `htmlunescape`
-Returns a string with HTML references like `&gt;` and `&#62;` unescaped to `>`.
+- Returns a string with HTML references like `&gt;` and `&#62;` unescaped to `>`.

 `tr('from', 'to')`
-Takes an argument to translate "from" and an argument of characters to translate "to" and then returns a result with the result (similar to `tr` in Unix).
+- Takes an argument to translate "from" and an argument of characters to translate "to" and then returns a result with the result (similar to `tr` in Unix).

 `rev()`
-Returns the input in reverse order.
+- Returns the input in reverse order.

 `find('subseq', start)`
-Returns the index of a subsequence "subseq" starting at index "start", or `-1` if the subsequence is not found.
+- Returns the index of a subsequence "subseq" starting at index "start", or `-1` if the subsequence is not found.

 `b32re()`
-Returns a reverse-endian base32 decoded string, as used in the SunBurst DGA.
+- Returns a reverse-endian base32 decoded string, as used in the SunBurst DGA.

 `b64re()`
-Returns a reverse-endian base64 decoded string.
+- Returns a reverse-endian base64 decoded string.

 `zlib_inflate()`
-Returns zlib.decompress() inflated bytes.
-Default window size of -15 (raw inflate) is used if a wbits value is not provided.
+- Returns zlib.decompress() inflated bytes.
+- Default window size of -15 (raw inflate) is used if a wbits value is not provided.

 `zlib_deflate()`
-Returns zlib.compress() deflated bytes.
-Default level of -1 (currently 6) and window size of -15 (raw deflate) if values are not provided.
+- Returns zlib.compress() deflated bytes.
+- Default level of -1 (currently 6) and window size of -15 (raw deflate) if values are not provided.

+`entropy()`
+- Returns base2 entropy of input.
+The maximum entropy for Unicode strings can be greater than 8.

 _Note: you must use **single quotes** around the strings._